tno-terminology-design/tev2-specifications/docs/spec-syntax/61-mrg-term-selection-syntax.md

 Selecting and subsequently removing [provisional MRG entries](@)) from the [provisional MRG](@) consists of [identifying](@) and removing them.

-The syntax is similar to one that is used for adding terms, but it is preceeded with a `-`sign, as follows:
+The syntax is similar to one that is used for adding terms, but it is preceded with a `-`sign, as follows:

 - **-`<key>` [ `<value>`, `<value2>`, ... ]**, where:
   - `<key>` is a text that corresponds with a field name in an [MRG entry](@) in the [provisional MRG](@), , such as `term`, `grouptags`, `status`, etc.